MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

    > * Synonyms in the BU mappings are not supported, i.e., the string that identifies the business unit must be idential for the same business unit - otherwise they will be parsed as different business units.
    > * Only *build your own* segments and measures are supported for the Marketing contributor role.
    > * Segments and Business measures are not stored in Dataverse yet.
+   > * Modernized business units is not supported.

 [!INCLUDE [footer-include](includes/footer-banner.md)]